Didimoykds/GithubApi-Laravel/README.md

 # GithubApi-Laravel
 <p>
-  Using <strong>Laravel 5.5</strong> to consult Github user WEB API, used Ajax, Jquery and some blade techniques to keep a clean code.
+  Using <strong>Laravel 5.5</strong> to consult Github user WEB API, used Ajax, Jquery and some Laravel and blade methods to keep a clean code.
 </p>

 Requirements: